Tutorial 6: Structure-Guided Generation

 inpaint_cfgs

-CRITICAL: A list of 0-indexed atom indices from your XYZ file that you want to remove and have the model regenerate.
+CRITICAL: 0-indexed list of atom indices to remove and regenerate.

 denoising_strength